mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 Keeping everything above in mind, if your application mostly pushes data from the server, HTTP-based transports will work just fine.

-However, if browser supports WebSocket connection and it can be established, it is better to use it instead.
+However, if browser supports WebSocket transport and WebSocket connection can be established, it is better to use it instead.

 To summarize, best approach is: try to open WebSocket connection first and if it fails - try to fall back to one of the HTTP-based transports.
 It is also possible to "upgrade" connection - start with long-polling and try to establish WebSocket connection.
 If it succeeds, switch to WebSocket connection.
 While this approach might reduce initial connection times, but it requires careful server-side implementation to avoid any race conditions when switching between connections.

 Polyfill Libraries
 ------------------

 Luckily enough, there's no need to implement everything by yourself.
-It is very hard to work around all known browser, proxy and firewall implementation quirks, especially when starting from scratch.
+It is very hard to work around all known browser, proxy and firewall quirks, especially when starting from scratch.
+People invested years of work into making their solutions as stable as possible.

-There are some polyfill libraries, like [SockJS](https://github.com/sockjs), [Socket.IO](http://socket.io/) and some others, that implement WebSocket-like API on top of variety of different transport implementation.
+There are some polyfill libraries, like [SockJS](https://github.com/sockjs), [Socket.IO](http://socket.io/), [Faye](http://faye.jcoglan.com/) and some others, that implement WebSocket-like API on top of variety of different transport implementations.

 While they differ by exposed server and client API, they share common idea: use best transport possible in given circumstances and provide consistent API on the server side.

 For example, if browser supports WebSocket protocol, polyfill library will try to establish WebSocket connection.
 If it fails, they will fall-back to next best transport and so on.
-[Engine.IO](https://github.com/LearnBoost/engine.io/) uses slightly different approach - it establishes long-polling connection and attempts to upgrade to WebSocket in background.
+[Engine.IO](https://github.com/LearnBoost/engine.io/) uses slightly different approach - it establishes long-polling connection first and attempts to upgrade to WebSocket in background.

 In any case - these libraries will try to establish logical bi-directional connection to the server using best available transport.

-Unfortunately, I had poor experience with Socket.IO 0.8.x, and was using [sockjs-tornado](https://github.com/mrjoes/sockjs-tornado) for my projects lately, even though implemented [TornadIO2](https://github.com/mrjoes/tornadio2) - Socket.IO server implementation on top of [Tornado](http://tornadoweb.org/) framework.
+Unfortunately, I had poor experience with Socket.IO 0.8.x, and was using [sockjs-tornado](https://github.com/mrjoes/sockjs-tornado) for my projects lately, even though I implemented [TornadIO2](https://github.com/mrjoes/tornadio2) - Socket.IO server implementation on top of [Tornado](http://tornadoweb.org/) framework earlier.

 Server Side
 ===========